Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Proof of Theorem

 and in particular, for every $i=1, \dots, n$,

 On the other hand, for every $i=1, \dots, n$

 Combining the previous two inequalities we deduce that for every $t \in [0,1]$ and for every $i=1, \dots, n$,

-\nc where the second inequality follows from Proposition \ref{HeatFlowTorus2}, and the last inequality follows from the fact that the Wasserstein distance between two arbitrary measures in $\mathcal{P}(\T^d)$ is bounded above by the diameter of $\T^d$.
+\nc where the second inequality follows from Proposition \ref{HeatFlowTorus2}, and the latter one from the fact that the Wasserstein distance between two arbitrary measures in $\mathcal{P}(\T^d)$ is bounded above by the diameter of $\T^d$.

 From Proposition \ref{HeatFlowTorus} we know that

 Assuming we choose $s>0$ so that